JetBrains/intellij-sdk-docs/basic_topics/psi_cookbook.md

 ---

-This page gives a list of recipes for the most common operations for working with the PSI (Program Structure Interface) in IntelliJ IDEA.
+This page gives a list of recipes for the most common operations for working with the PSI (Program Structure Interface) of IntelliJ Platform.
 Unlike [Developing Custom Language Plugins for IntelliJ IDEA], it talks about working with the PSI of existing languages (such as Java).

 ### How do I find a file if I know its name but don't know the path?